9 min read

 Key Takeaways from this Design

 - Loose Coupling: Each service operates independently.
-The Order Service doesn’t need to know how payment or inventory is handled; it just publishes an event.
+The Order Service doesn’t need to know how payment or inventory is handled.

-- Asynchronous Communication: Operations happen in the background, improving the responsiveness of the initial order placement.
+- Asynchronous Communication: Operations happen in the background, improving the responsiveness.

-- Resilience: If the Inventory Service is temporarily down, the
+- Resilience: If the Inventory Service is down, the